© Aaron Amat/Shutterstock.com

 Safeguard your home

 Most people are surprised to learn that identity theft is typically "a family affair," says Weisman.
-Family, or anyone else with access to your home, can nab these details by simply milling around the house.
+Family, or anyone else with access to your home, can nab these details just by nosing around.

-"Child identity thieves who know their victims rationalize that the use of credit is just temporary and will be paid back without the child ever knowing," says Winston.
+"Child identity thieves who know their victims rationalize that the use of credit is just temporary and will be paid back without the child ever knowing," Winston says.
 "Other thieves feel that if the money is being used to take care of the child, then it's justified to use the child's credit."